 Expert Opinions on Chow Chow Temperament

-Experts say a Chow Chow’s behavior comes from their genes, how they’re raised, and how they’re trained.
+Experts say a Chow Chow’s behaviour comes from their genes, how they’re raised, and how they’re trained.

 “Chow Chows are loyal and protective, but they can be aggressive if they’re not socialized and trained right,”

-an expert in dog behavior points out.
+An expert in dog behaviour points out.
 This shows how important it is to raise them right and teach them well to avoid aggression.

 Natural Temperament of Chow Chows